dgibn/Devcom-backend/README.md

 # Devcom-backend
-The main project is named LHC <br>
+The main project is named _**LHC**_ <br>
-The app name is mainapp__
+The app name is _**mainapp**_<br>
-The folder api consists of all the endpints api's created including the serializers as well as the urls and endpoints__ The database model where the data is stored is named "Bookings".__
+The folder api consists of all the endpints api's created including the serializers as well as the urls and endpoints<br>
+The database model where the data is stored is named "**Bookings**".<br>
-The model stores the EventName,Venue which could be complex A,B,C, Room which is of the format "LT-101",the date of the booking "dd/mm/yyyy" and the time in military format "0000".
+The model stores the following:<br> EventName<br>Venue which could be complex A,B,C<br>Room which is of the format "LT-101"<br>the date of the booking "dd/mm/yyyy" <br>Starttime in military format "0000".<br>Endtime in military format "0000".<br>
-I installed the rest_framework and added to the installed apps as well as my mainapp.
+I installed the rest_framework and added to the installed apps as well as my mainapp. <br>
-I installed the django rest framework packages.
+I installed the django rest framework packages.<br>
+The endpoints are:
-The endpoints are "newbookings" in order to add the data,"existing" in order to list the bookings on a particular date and "cancelbooking" in order to delete an existing booking.
+<br>"newbookings" in order to add the data<br>"existing" in order to list the bookings on a particular date <br>"cancelbooking" in order to delete an existing booking.
-I added the api.urls to the urls.py of the LHC project.
+<br>I added the api.urls to the urls.py of the LHC project.